Skip to Main Content

 Since then, my view has shifted.
 As Malcolm Gladwell says, one of the advantages of having a brain is that we can change our minds.

 Over the past several months, I’ve been in conversation with several medical professionals who’ve been sending me emerging data, and what I’m seeing is unexpected.
 Early studies suggest GLP-1 drugs may reduce the risk of Alzheimer’s, Parkinson’s, osteoarthritis, certain cancers, and even addictive behaviors.
-The anti-inflammatory effects, it turns out, could be a key part of this story.
+The [an-tee-in-flam-uh-tawr-ee]adjectiveReducing inflammation, which contributes to better overall health.Learn More effects, it turns out, could be a key part of this story.

 Some clinicians are even beginning to theorize that these benefits might be achievable at much lower doses than currently prescribed—micro-dosing is on the table.
 That said, we’re still in uncharted waters: dosing strategies, long-term effects, and what happens when someone discontinues the medication are all still unclear.
 More research is absolutely needed.